Code-Institute-Submissions/rockanrolla/README.md

   - __*Band Logo*__.
 A simple [picture](https://manitobamusicmuseum.webs.com/The%20Guess%20Who%201972-74.jpg) showing the band in its best cheerfuk moment.

   - __*Band Name*__.
 A title displaying the band name.
 This title is invented and has got nothing to do with rock and roll bands but with a [special racehorse](https://en.wikipedia.org/wiki/Invasor_(horse)) named like that.
+One of my best friends loves this horse because he is a winner, so this honours their friendship in a way...

   - __*Responsive navigation menu*__.
 It adapts to the different devices used by the visitor to display the site.

 + __*Section:*__  Exist on every page and it is a key feature for the visitor experience when looking for contents the site.
 Contains two columns with different 'ingredients' each.
 They are displayed as a column in small devices and in a row in bigger ones (left and right).
 Every different page uses different contents using:

-  - __*Sliders*__.
+  - __*Carrousels*__.
 A simple way to display cards with images and/or information about the band.
 The interaction with the screen make it particularly valuable on the Mobile Approach due to its quickness and easy use.
-This feature, displayed on the left of the section on Tablets and Laptops with bigger screens, gave me the chance to have more space available to display more information about the band in the right area of the section.
+A transformation on the size of every card is triggered when hovering on it.
+These carrousels, displayed on the left of the section on Tablets and Laptops with bigger screens, gave me the chance to have space available to display more information about the band in the right area of the screen.
 This could be a feature to implement in the future so I recognize that there is still space available on the right columns...

   - __*Articles*__.
 Used along different columns to display the specific content related to the page visited with paragraphs / spans containing information about the band, feedback from fans, and links to videoclips and other sites to buy tickets and, if wished, also hire the band for private events.